l3aconator/accessibility-scouts-camp/pages/02.vision/typography/default.md

 	* these end up being to thin to read or too thick and the counters fill in at smaller sizes

 ![ILLUSTRATION](http://placehold.it/450x250)

-Still confused on the best practices or pairings for accessible typography?!
-Fret no more scout.
-The camp has created some best practice type pairings using system fonts and those that can be found for free on Google fonts.

-[CTA TO TYPE PAIRINGS]
 </div>
 </section>